We aim to make your visit to the Hall as comfortable as possible. Please use the tabs below to find out more about our services and facilities.

 Download the large print calendar

-Download the audio guide
+Download the audio calendar

 To help us provide you with the best possible service and to ensure the best choice of suitable seats, we advise you to book your tickets in advance.
 Please advise the Box Office of your access requirements when you book so that we can find you the most suitable seats and add your details to the Access List if you wish.
 Two tickets for the price of one are available for disabled people who require an assistant companion (limited availability).
 Accessible seating and car parking may be booked in person at the Box Office, located at Door 12*, or by phone on 020 7838 3110 between 9am and 9pm daily.
 To send an online ticket request, please first select your event in the What's On and Buy Tickets section of this website.